 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Nihon Yamamura Glass Co., Ltd., headquartered in Japan, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas (GHG) emissions.
-The company has pledged to reduce absolute Scope 1 and 2 GHG emissions by approximately 46.2% by FY2030, using FY2019 as the baseline year.
-Additionally, it aims to cut absolute Scope 3 GHG emissions by about 27.5% within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Currently, there is no available data on the company's carbon emissions in kg CO2e.
-However, the outlined reduction targets reflect a strong commitment to sustainability and responsible environmental stewardship within the containers and packaging sector.
+Although specific emissions data for the most recent year is not available, the company has established clear reduction targets through the Science Based Targets initiative (SBTi).
+Nihon Yamamura Glass Co. commits to a 46.2% reduction in absolute Scope 1 and Scope 2 GHG emissions by FY2030, using FY2019 as the baseline year.
+Additionally, the company aims to reduce absolute Scope 3 GHG emissions by 27.5% within the same timeframe.
+These targets encompass emissions from various sources, including purchased goods and services, capital goods, fuel and energy-related activities, and waste generated in operations.
+These commitments align with industry standards for climate action, reflecting a proactive approach to mitigating climate change impacts.
+The targets are classified as consistent with the reductions required to limit global warming to 1.5°C, demonstrating the company's dedication to sustainability and environmental responsibility.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.